lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/homework.md

 9. refactor complex interactions into services to clean up routes
 10. add resume to jobseeker service, and route
 11. add resume to application (add new or select existing) service and route
+12. use library to auto populate `$ npm i mongoose-autopopulate`, cap it at 1-2 levels

 ## general reading